tjamcas/React-Training/Course4-React-Hooks/Class-Notes-Sec5-Creating-Custom-Hooks.md

       };
       ```
 - __Video 2: Placing Data in Context / Video 3: Retrieving Data with useContext__
-  - In apps where there are many nested components, and in which some or all of the components share data, it is difficult to share data by passing `props` between neted components.
+  - In apps where there are many nested components, and in which some or all of the components share data, it is difficult to share data by passing `props` between nested components.
 Instead we can use `createContext` to put shared data in context that is accessible by all child components.
   - Here is the full code to use `createContext` to put an array of data into context in the file `src/index.js`:
     ```
     import React, { createContext } from 'react';